 5. Woolen indoor shoes

 Also your feet need warmth, and warm feet create a feeling of comfort, of balance, and avoid illnesses.
 The shoes one wears during daytime, in the office, during the work, the job, being on a travel, should be changed when entering the house, to get some fresh air, to dry, to breathe.
-Socks can be changed by dry ones, and the it could be time for the Glerups, the woolen felt shoes, for in the house.
+Socks can be changed by dry ones, and the it could be time for the Glerups, the woolen felt shoes, or Haflinger, for in the house.
 Warm feet contribute to a feeling of total body warmth, and also this is part of keeping the thermostat as low as possible, also your energy bill, also the noise pollution in Norway.
 For instance.

 6. Woolen blankets

 Woolen blankets are very helpful to feel comfortable, warm, well, to create a cozy atmosphere.
 Woolen blankets should be present in each corner of each house, to cover oneself or the children when reading, watching TV, when listening to music, when meditating, or when taking a nap.
 Woolen blankets are available in all kinds of designs and colors, and it is really easy to find one that is fitting with your interior colors, and style.